-Amendment (if required) The three nations (Scotland, Wales, and England) have been merged; Safeguarding adults and safeguarding children have been separated; the policies and procedures have been separated from each other and now apply to all departments across Crisis (not just Client Services).
+Amendments made: The three nations (Scotland, Wales, and England) have been merged; safeguarding adults and safeguarding children have been separated; the policies and procedures have been separated from each other and now apply to all directorates across Crisis (not just Client Services).
 Additional guidance documents created regarding modern slavery, referral writing, radicalisation.

-Date of amendment: November 2023
+Date of amendment: November 2024